 June 10: Move to Shiraoi and meet with Community Workers to learn about the town’s community-building activities.

-June 12: Ainu National Museum (including some activities such as traditional craft-making, playing music, and dance) and a community gathering in the evening.
+June 13: Ainu National Museum (including some activities such as traditional craft-making, playing music, and dance)

 June 14: Move to Sapporo and city tour to learn about the history.